Microsoft Excel: A Guide To Controlling Your Page Layout

 You can see beneath the insert choice there is a remove Page Break and reset all Page Breaks choice too.

-Here is a preview of the print on each page with the page break.
+Here is a preview of the printed page with the page break.

 Setting a Background